XT3RM1N8R/xt3rm1n8r.github.io/README.md

+### This site was quickly created from the Space Jekyll theme.
+The rest that you see in this README came with the template. ~Darien Sokolov

 # Space Jekyll

 A simple and elegant Jekyll theme based on Spacemacs.
 The theme works well on mobile devices as well.